The aim of this article is to empower you to limit your own plastic footprint when travelling, and to feel proud to do so, in simple ways.

 c.
 Check the country you’re travelling to re water safety – the NHS fit to travel website is a good resource for this: http://www.fitfortravel.nhs.uk.
 Some countries’ tap water can be safely navigated by using water purification tablets or a filter.

 d.
 If all else fails, and bottled water seems to be the only option, investigate if there is a deposit return scheme in your chosen destination.
-In Indonesia last year I was thrilled to find that the water came in massive gallon bottles; you paid an extra few pennies for the bottles which could then be returned to a local shop for the refund of this deposit when empty.
-The bottles would then be sent back to the processing plant to be refilled with drinking water.
+In Indonesia I was thrilled to find that the water came in massive gallon bottles which could then be returned to a local shop when empty, to be refilled.

 2. Refuse straws in your drinks

-This is one of the more profound lessons I learnt in Indonesia last year.
-I would have a fresh coconut after every surf, order a lot of juices and, let’s be honest, a fair few cocktails.
-Each would be served with two straws.
-I took a reusable straw with me, and aside from one mishap when I blocked the straw with coconut flesh, it was a dream.
+Last time I travelled to Indonesia, I took my own reusable straw with me.
 I worked out that over the 6 weeks I was there, I saved over 300 straws by using my own.
 Imagine the impact we could have if every tourist did that!
 You can also revolutionarily just use your lips too!
 You have to be fairly on it with this one, as in a lot of places it’s second nature for bar staff to shove a couple of straws in your drink, so remember to start the order with, “no straws please!”
-I lost track of how many times I was gently reassured that the straws were free, and had to explain my reasoning for not wanting one!
+I lost track of how many times I was gently reassured that the straws were free, and had to explain my reasoning for not wanting one.

 3. Take your bag for life

 Take a couple of cloth bags with you – they’ll be just as useful for shopping abroad as they are in the UK; they can also be washed out if they get a bit mucky.
-One of the beautiful things about a lot of warmer countries is the insanely delicious fruit and veg – try and buy this out of wrappers too, straight into your bag for life.
+Try and buy your fruit and veg out of wrappers too, straight into your bag for life.

 4. Coffee cup

 I have an amazing insulated Klean Kanteen coffee cup that keeps my hot drinks hot for hours, and keeps my cold drinks cold too.
-I’ll use it not just to get coffee in, but takeaway juices and beer in bars that are only serving it in a plastic cup.
+I’ll use it not just to get coffee in, but takeaway juices and beer in bars that are otherwise serving it in a plastic cup.
 You really will save on so much plastic by religiously using it at every opportunity.
-You can also use it on the aeroplane instead of the million plastic cups the lovely hostesses seem determined to furnish you with.
+You can also use it on the aeroplane instead of the million plastic cups the lovely hostesses seem determined to give you.

-This year I travelled with bamboo cutlery, and I’ll never travel without it again.
-I’ve used it up mountains with my rice, on deserted beaches on SUP expeditions and in airports with my cheesey chips.
+This year I travelled with bamboo cutlery.
+I’ve used it up mountains with my rice, on deserted beaches on SUP expeditions and in airports.
 It’s super light and durable and can save on a lot of unnecessary plastic cutlery that’s used for a matter of seconds.
 You can buy it at the Surfers Against Sewage shop.
+Alternatively, steel cutlery from your drawer at home will do just as well.

 6. Shampoo and soap bars